magma/magma/docs/readmes/lte/suci_extensions.md

 ### AGW

 - The AMF to invoke the SIDF Module of subscriberdb for SUCI decryption.
-In initial registration NAS (Network-attached storage) message, if type of identity is SUCI and protection scheme ID is either ECIES scheme profile A OR ECIES scheme profile B, then the AMF initiates a gRPC call to the subscriberdb with parameters such as home network public key identifier, UE ciphertext and encrypted IMSI.
+In initial registration NAS (Network-Attached Storage) message, if type of identity is SUCI and protection scheme ID is either ECIES scheme profile A or ECIES scheme profile B, then the AMF initiates a gRPC call to the subscriberdb with parameters such as home network public key identifier, UE ciphertext and encrypted IMSI.
-- The subscriberdb periodically fetches the list of SUCI profiles from the Orc8r and stores it as in- memory data.
+- The subscriberdb periodically fetches the list of SUCI profiles from the Orc8r and stores it as in-memory data.
 - The subscriberdb has the SIDF functionality, that performs an in-memory data lookup to extract the private key associated with the home network public key identifier and protection scheme that we obtained from the initial registration NAS message.
 The SIDF has an algorithm that uses the private key to decode the SUCI.

 ## Prerequisites